Ingrid Syrstad Engen: International career

 Engen was included in the Norway team in its debut for the 2018 Algarve Cup.
 She got her debut cap when Australia defeated Norway in its opening match, in Albufeira, 4–3.
 She was substituted on in the second half when the score was 1:3.
 Two days later, she started the 2–0 win against China and scored the first goal.
 She was then in the game for 7th place in the starting XI.
 After that she played in five qualifiers for the 2019 World Cup.
 She scored the first goal in the 2–1 victory in the last and crucial game to win the group against European champions Netherlands.
 She was praised by team coach Martin Sjögren: "She is only 20 years old but appears to have played international football for 10 years".

 She was used in the next games and achieved her first tournament success at the 2019 Algarve Cup.
 On 2 May, she was nominated for the 2019 World Cup.
 At the World Cup, she played in Norway's five games.
 A 3–0 defeat by England in the quarter-finals saw her and her team eliminated, also missing out on the 2020 Olympics.

 In qualifying for the Euro 2022 Engen was used in all six games of the Norwegians and scored three goals.
 She appeared in the first six matches of 2023 World Cup qualifying, scoring one goal and captaining the two games in November 2021.

 On 7 June 2022, she was nominated for the European Championship finals.
 She was used in the three group games that began with a 4–1 win against Euro newcomers Northern Ireland.
 They then suffered the heaviest defeat in their international history against England, 8–0.
 Third in their group, they missed out on the knockout rounds with a 1–0 defeat, their first ever against Austria.

 Engen played in the first game after the Euro, the crucial match to win the qualifying group for the 2023 World Cup, against Belgium, which they won 1–0 to qualify Norway for the World Cup.

-On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.
+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA World Cup 2023.

-On 16 June 2025, Engen was called up to the Norway squad for the UEFA Women's Euro 2025.
+On 16 June 2025, Engen was called up to the Norway squad for the UEFA Euro 2025.